octoml/atlantis-hackathon/README.md

 `SimState.neighbor_map` is an adjacency list for an directed graph where each node is a `worker_id`.

+### Scoring

+Leaving finished pearls (pearls with no more remaining layers) at the worker 0's desk to add to your score.
+It is ok that they are there.
+The score at final turn of the simulation is what determines your score for that run so don't pass them out again.

 ## Rules

 1. Submit you own work.
 Use of libraries or external packages are allowed.